UberClifford/BepiPred3.0-Predictor/README.md

 # BepiPred3.0-Predictor
 BepiPred3.0 predicts B-cell epitopes from ESM1-b encodings of proteins sequences.
+You can you this github to setup for local installment of BepiPred-3.0.
+We also provide BepiPred-3.0 is also provided as a [web service](https://biolib.com/DTU/BepiPred-3/)
 ## Usage
 ### Set up
 The dependencies for the BepiPred-3.0 are listed in requirements.txt.
 These dependencies can be installed with pip.
 We used a python version 3.8.8.
 Other python versions may or may not be compatable with the packages listed in requirements.txt.
 It is recommended that you install the dependencies in a virtual environment.